The South Coast Rail will soon pull into the station

 Weekday direct service will run approximately every 70 minutes and on weekends approximately every 120 minutes.

 The new lines will be in fare Zone 8 and cost $12.25 each way or $6 each way for reduced fares.
-On weekends and federal holidays, the fare will be $10 each way.
+On weekends and federal holidays, the fare will be $10.
 The train will also be free for children under 11, people who are legally blind, police, firefighters and military personnel.
 On weekdays it will cost $4 to park at a station and $2 on weekends and holidays.

-Riders will be able to purchase tickets on either the MyTicket MBTA app or while on the train.
+Riders will be able to purchase tickets on either the MBTA mTicket app or while on the train.
 There won’t be ticket kiosks at the stations and Charlie Cards, which are currently used on buses and the subway, cannot be used on the commuter rail.